Special Educational Needs

 At Heathfield we are committed and passionate about making our school inclusive.
 We welcome all children, regardless of need, into our school and are proud of the ways in which we guide the children throughout their time with us.
 All pupils in Heathfield Primary School follow the National Curriculum through quality first teaching and are given further support through small group work and intervention should they require it as we are committed to narrowing the attainment gap between SEND and non-SEND students.

-At Heathfield we also have a specialist provision for children with Cognition and Learning difficulties and complex needs (The Ark).
+At Heathfield we also have a specialist provision for children with Cognition and Learning difficulties and complex needs.
 We offer individualised inclusion programmes and tiers of appropriate support to meet the needs of up to 16 children (4 in Key Stage One and 12 in Key Stage 2).
 Access to the provision is gained via the Local Authority SEND provision panels.
 Children are referred to the panel via their home school with parental consent.

-Our Special Educational Needs Coordinator is Mrs Sue Wilson.
 Please contact the school office if you would like to make an appointment regarding special needs provision.

 Equalities at Heathfield